Interview Conducted by Stanley Pranin, Winter 1992

 Yoshimitsu Yamada Profile

 8th dan Aikikai shihan.
 In 1955, at the age of 18, Yamada Sensei was accepted in the Hombu Dojo uchi-deshi program (live-in apprentice) to study directly with O-Sensei, the founder of Aikido.
 In addition to O-Sensei, he also studied under Kissomaru Ueshiba, Koichi Tohei and Kisaburo Osawa.
 An invitation to demonstrate Aikido at the 1964 World’s Fair brought Yamada Sensei to New York City.
-He stayed on to become Chief Instructor at the New York Aikikai and to this day holds that role, as well as the position of Technical Director of the United States Aikido Federation, one of the world’s largest aikido organizations.
+He stayed on to become Chief Instructor at the New York Aikikai and to this day holds that role, as well as the position of Chairman of the United States Aikido Federation, one of the world’s largest aikido organizations.